Giulio G. Stefanini: h-index, Total Citations, and Citation Map

 About Giulio G. Stefanini's research

-Citations of Giulio G. Stefanini's research come primarily from Germany, Italy and United States, reflecting international research impact across 5+ countries.
+Citations of Giulio G. Stefanini's research come primarily from United States, Italy and China, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.